smealum/SPACECRAFT/README.md

 On Mac OS X, you should run `make osxfix` before running the unit tests.

+As these tests were written with UNIX in mind, there's no guarantee they'll work properly on Windows systems.

 ##Credits

 The vast majority of the code present in SPACECRAFT is original and was written by @smealum, @ArthurSonzogni and @posva.
 In the same way, the application's design and architecture is completely original.